 On 16 January 2015, the Council announced that it had entered into a binding agreement to sell the National Exhibition Centre Limited (NEC Ltd).
-As the sale of NEC Ltd had progressed to such an extent the NEC Debentures were now considered as meeting the criteria to be re-categorised as Assets Held for Sale.
+As the sale of NEC Ltd had progressed to such an extent the NEC Debentures are considered to be short term investments as they form part of the disposal transactions.
 Details of the Council's long term investments are summarised below: